 The eligibility requirements for online applications vary based on what type of plan you’re applying for.

-If you opt for the long-term payment plan, your tax liability – including tax, penalties, and interest – must be $50,000 or less.
+For example, if you opt for the long-term payment plan, your tax liability – including tax, penalties, and interest – must be $50,000 or less.
 Also, you must have filed all required returns.

 If you’re a business owner, your tax liability has to be $25,000 or less, including penalties and interest.
 Likewise, you must have filed all required returns.